 Beekeeping Background: Jeff is a treatment free beekeeper and has been successfully keeping bees treatment free since 2012.
 His preferred hive style is the top bar hive, but feels that his real strength is understanding how bees use empty space and can confidently manage bees for any hive style.

 He is passionate about flowering plants and has worked to improve the forage sources people plant by encouraging plantings of blooming trees and shrubs that bloom outside of the local flows when it’s most needed.
 Jeff is also a strong advocate of identifying honey bee traits well suited for the Puget Sound region and propagating locally adapted queens.

-Board history highlights: Served as Trustee 2012-14, VP 2015-16 and started a Top Bar hive class for PSBA which has run the last three years.
-He also added a new monthly column to the PSBA Buzz called “Bee Lunch” that highlights a flower each month that bees are using for forage.
+Board history highlights: Served as Trustee 2012-14, VP 2015-16, President 2017-18, and started a Top Bar hive class in 2013.
+Wrote a monthly article for PSBA Buzz called “Bee Lunch” that highlights a flower each month that bees are using for forage.
 Jeff is a member of the PSBA apiary committee and has helped bring treatment free approaches to the apiary.
 Additionally, Jeff serves as Queen Anne neighborhood captain.

 Certifications: WSBA Journeyman Certification.
 Pursuing Master Beekeeper Certification.